associatedpress/harvester/docs/first_project.md

 reporters should be allowed to pick from a set of options defined in a tab called `types` (that's what `options:types` means).
 But wait!
 We don't have a tab called `types`!
-So we should create one by adding a new tab, naming the tab `types` and definging a list of type options in it.
+So we should create one by adding a new tab, naming the tab `types` and defining a list of type options in it.
 The tab might look something like this:

 | **value** |